-This is part 3 of my reclassification of the German language.
-Part 3 deals with High German.
+This is Part 3 of my reclassification of the German language.
+Part 3 deals with Upper German.

 Part 2, dealing with Middle German, is here, and Part 1, dealing with Low German, is here.

-This classification splits High German from 10 languages into 81 languages using the criterion of >90% intelligibility = dialect and <90% intelligibility = language.
+This classification splits Upper German from 10 languages into 82 languages using the criterion of >90% intelligibility = dialect and <90% intelligibility = language.

-There is much confusion about the phrase High German.
-Standard German is referred to as Hochdeutsch, or High German, and many think that that means that Standard German is a High German language.
+There is much confusion about the phrase High German or Upper German.
+Standard German is referred to as Hochdeutsch, or High German, and many think that that means that Standard German is a High German or Upper German language.
 In fact, it is a Middle German language.
-However, there is a conflation of Middle German and High German in which both are subsumed under the mantle of High German.
-In reality, though, Middle German and High German are quite different.
+However, there is a conflation of Middle German and High or Upper German in which both are subsumed under the mantle of High German.
+In reality, though, Middle German and High or Upper German are quite different.

-The High German lects are in pretty good shape.
+The Upper German lects are in pretty good shape.
 They are located in Southern Germany, and most are doing extremely well.
-The High German Franconian lects are doing fine.
+The Upper German Franconian lects are doing fine.
 The Bavarian lects are going strong.
 Swabisch and Badisch are doing great.

 Low Alemannic in southern Germany is doing fine.
-Bavarian is the standard language of communication in Austria and Swiss German is the standard language of communication in Switzerland.
-Only Alsatian, spoken in France, is somewhat in trouble due to France’s fascist one-language policy.
+Bavarian is the standard language of communication in Austria, and Swiss German is the standard language of communication in Switzerland.
+Only Alsatian, spoken in France, is somewhat in trouble due to France’s one-language policy.

-It is uncertain why Standard German has been unable to take out High German languages well, but Southern Germany has always been isolated from the rest due to mountainous terrain and an independent spirit.
+It is uncertain why Standard German has been unable to take out Upper German languages well, but Southern Germany has always been isolated from the rest due to mountainous terrain and an independent spirit.
 Bavarian and Swiss German are guaranteed as official languages of nations and are in no danger.
-A few small High German languages in Italy are in trouble, but that is mostly due to their being linguistic islands in a sea of Italian.
-High German Hutterite is doing very well.
+A few small Upper German languages in Italy are in trouble, but that is mostly due to their being linguistic islands in a sea of Italian.
+Upper German Hutterite is doing very well.

-This treatment breaks High German from Ethnologue’s 10 languages into 76 separate languages.
+This treatment breaks Upper German from Ethnologue’s 10 languages into 82 separate languages.

 The Alemannic languages, including Swabish and South Franconian.

-Sudfrankisch (South Franconian) is a High German language transitional between Central and High German.
+Sudfrankisch (South Franconian) is an Upper German language transitional between Central and Upper German.
 It is spoken in northwest and north-central Baden-Württemberg around Heidelberg, Karlsruhe, Pforzheim and Rastatt.
 It has a low number of speakers, and some do not even consider this lect to be a separate entity, so its treatment here is tentative.

-Dialects include Bad Schönborn, spoken around the city of the same name, Odenwäldisch, Kraichgauisch, spoken around the cities of Kraichgau and Santkanna, Unterländisch, spoken in and around Heilbronn, Central North Badisch (Zentral Nordbadisch) and Southern North Badisch (Süd Nordbadisch).
-Intelligibility among dialects is not known.
+Dialects include Bad Schönborn, spoken around the city of the same name, Odenwäldisch, Kraichgauisch, spoken around the cities of Kraichgau and Santkanna, Unterländisch, spoken in and around Heilbronn, Central North Badisch (Zentral Nordbadisch), and Southern North Badisch (Süd Nordbadisch).
+Intelligibility is apparently good between all dialects (Costin 2015)

 The Swabish speaking area in Germany.